 Low birth weight is defined as a baby weighing less than 5 pounds, 5 ounces at birth.
 Our NICUs are equipped to care for these babies as well, even if they weigh as little as 3.3 pounds.

-Your baby's NICU care team will be led by a neonatologist, a doctor with advanced training in caring for babies who are premature or have medical conditions after birth.
+Your baby's NICU care team is led by a neonatologist, a doctor with advanced training in caring for babies who are premature or have medical conditions after birth.

 In addition to the neonatologist, other NICU team members include: